 Options contracts are derivatives instruments.
 The VIX index futures contracts are derivative instruments based on options contracts.
 In turn, volatility ETNs, such as XIV and ZIV, are derivative instruments that offer exposure to VIX futures contracts, essentially these ETNs are:

 or called D^3 derivatives in this article.

-Alchemists of the past, among other things, aimed at transmuting base metals, such a lead, to gold and in this way creating wealth.
-That was an exercise in futility that impacted only the fate of the individuals involved and did not pose any significant risks to financial systems of that time.
+Alchemists of the past, among other things, aimed at transmuting base metals, such as lead, to gold and in this way creating wealth.
+That was an exercise in futility that impacted only the fate of the individuals involved and did not pose any significant risks to the financial systems of that time.

 But in essence, these products act as (financial) amplifiers of risk when moving from one derivative level to the next.
 The amplified risk comes with amplified expected returns in accordance to finance theory.